 Progesterone is essential for the development of the breasts and for breastfeeding.
 It is complementary to some of the effects of estrogen.
-In relation to testosterone, it is responsible for being the precursory hormone to the adrenal hormones.
+In relation to testosterone, it’s responsible for being the precursory hormone to the adrenal hormones.

 While it is a female hormone, the male body also uses it in small quantities to develop sperm.
 As you can see, it’s an important hormone.

-If you’re a woman who has low progesterone, it is best to know the complications that this can lead to.
+If you’re a woman who has low progesterone, it’s best to know the complications that this can lead to.

 What should worry me about low progesterone?

-Progesterone is especially important in your reproductive years.
-If you don’t have enough progesterone, you might not be able to get pregnant or to sustain a pregnancy.
+This hormone is especially important in your reproductive years.
+If you don’t have enough of it, you might not be able to get pregnant or to sustain a pregnancy.